uc-cdis/gen3-helm/helm/alloy/SETUP.md

 For a kind cluster, follow [docs/local-observability.md](../../docs/local-observability.md) instead.
 The observability chart is sized for EKS and does not deploy Tempo, so traces have nowhere to go.

+Profiles are the one kind of telemetry Alloy does not carry.
+A service that ships a Pyroscope SDK pushes to the address in its own `PYROSCOPE_SERVER_ADDRESS`, so supporting profiling needs a Pyroscope for that address to point at and no change to `alloyConfigmapData`.

 ## Configuring Alloy

 ### Helm Chart Configuration